bombadil78/javacademy-oca/README.md

   * Capturing an instance variable does not mean copying, because the instance variable will continue to live even after the method finishes
   * Copying done implicitly, so it is not evident that changes of the variable inside would not be reflected outside (and vice-versa), so this is why it is prohibited in Java
   * To the rescue: Use array reference to cheat the compiler
+* Local and anonymous classes have their own *this* context, lambdas do not; but both have the restriction that local variables used must be final or effectively final
+* Target type
+  * The compiler must infer the target type of a lambda from its context (it is not declared in the lambda)
+  * Valid contexts are variable declarations, return statements, array initalizers, ...
+  * What if multiple

 Questions